abdelghanyMh/Natours/README.md

 	> cd Natours

 # :warning: Copyright	:warning:
-- You are 100% allowed to use this webpage for both personal and commercial use, **but NOT to claim it as your own design.** A credit to the original author, Jonas Schmedtmann, is of course highly appreciated!
+- You are 100% allowed to use this webpage for both personal and commercial use, **but NOT to claim it as your own design.**
 - Designed by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/)
 -
 ## Built with